 Education and employment are the cornerstones of the agency’s structured program.
 Our philosophy is that in order to regain self-sufficiency, one must have the ability to secure and maintain employment to produce a steady income.
-Individual residents receive assistance in identifying the barriers keeping them from maintaining employment and stability in the community.
+Individual guests receive assistance in identifying the barriers keeping them from maintaining employment and stability in the community.

-Comprehensive Case Management: Individualized services are provided to identify and address each client’s barriers to employment.
+Comprehensive Case Management: Individualized services are provided to identify and address each guest’s barriers to employment.
 The social worker serves as the "broker" of services for clients as they leave the shelter so that services can be continued in the community.

 Employment Services: Vocational assessment, job readiness and job placement services are provided for each client once their major barriers to employment have begun to be addressed.